DavidDaly/ShopDeliveryCheck/README.md

 This is a PHP application that should run on any server that supports PHP 5.5 or higher with Mod_Rewrite enabled.
 You will need to connect to a MySQL database:
 * Copy db.example.php to db.php
 * Update the configuration in db.php
-* Import db.sql into your database to create the necessary table
+* Import db.sql into your database to create the information table
+* Run the loadpostcodes.php script to create the postcodes table

 ## How to Contribute